Laranja-8000/Laranja-8000/README.md

 ## Informatics technician, Bachelor student, formerly in Electrical Engineering, currently in Computer Science.
-### Interested in undestanding, creating and improving tools for diverse uses.
+### Interested in undestanding, creating and improving tools and systems for diverse uses.

 -----